thmignon/mixedreality-enthusiast-guide/docs/adding-custom-home-environments.md

 We've created a few sample environments for you to explore, but you can also export your own custom environments using your favorite 3D editing software.

 ### Modeling guidelines
-When modeling your environment keep the following reccomendations in mind.
+When modeling your environment keep the following recommendations in mind.
 This will help ensure the user spawns in the correct orientation in a believably sized world:
 1. Users will spawn at 0,0,0 so center your desired spawn location around the origin
 2. Working Units should be set to meters so that assets can be authored at world scale
 3. The Up axis should be set to “Y”.